Hunting in NAMMCO member countries

 Reporting – whales, seals and walrus

-The reporting system in Greenland is a self-reporting system where all catches are reported to the Ministry.
-For every marine mammal taken under license the hunter or the responsible person (captain of the harpoon boat or the chosen leader in the collective hunt) is required to fill out a reporting form that is submitted to the Ministry shortly after the hunt.
+The reporting system in Greenland is a digital self-reporting system where all catches are reported to the Ministry.
+For every marine mammal taken under license the hunter or the responsible person (captain of the harpoon gun boat or the chosen leader in the collective hunt) is required to fill out a reporting form that is submitted to the Ministry, and to report shortly after the hunt.

 The report includes information about the hunter, his license and boat, description of the weapon used to kill the animal, serial number of the grenade in the case of a large whale, etc. Furthermore, it gives information on species, catch area and different kinds of biological data depending on the species e.g. for large whales: flensing place, body length, sex, reproductive state of females, stomach contents, weight of editable products and estimated time to death (TTD).
-Cases of “struck and lost” are also reported.
+Struck and lost are also reported.

 Reporting requirements are based on the Hunting Act and hunting and species Executive Orders.
-Særmeldingsskema is for marine mammal species under quota (bowhead, fin, humpback and common minke whales and beluga, narwhal, walrus and polar bear) while the Piniarneq/Luli database is for the non-quota species (both marine and terrestrial mammals and birds).
+Særmeldingsskema (special catch reporting scheme) is for marine mammal species under quota (bowhead, fin, humpback and common minke whales and beluga, narwhal, walrus and polar bear) while the Piniarneq/Luli database is for the non-quota species (both marine and terrestrial mammals and birds).

-DNA samples are taken from all catches of marine mammals and sent to the Greenland Institute of Natural Resources.
+DNA samples are taken from all catches of large cetaceans and sent to the Greenland Institute of Natural Resources.

 Iceland